 Limited CW adjustments.
 The CTX-10 lacks other controls many of us CW operators appreciate.
 Currently, the CTX-10 lacks a sidetone control––you cannot change the sidetone volume, nor can you turn it off.
 I believe CommRadio plans to fix this quirk in a future firmware upgrade.
 Additionally, you (currently) can’t change which side of your paddle sends dits and dahs without re-wiring your paddle.
 A minor con, for sure.
 Still, most modern QRP transceivers allow you to change this from the radio––I imagine CommRadio could add this feature in the future if their customers want it.

 In addition, when operating the built-in CW keyer at speeds north of 25 words per minute, both Vlado and I noticed that immediately following a TX-RX-TX relay recovery, CW keyer timing was a little flaky.
 We assumed there was a problem with our paddles (perhaps dirty contacts?), but that turned out not to be the problem.
 Difficult to characterize, but essentially: immediately after a TX-RX-TX relay recovery, it’s hard to form a word correctly.
 The letter “Y” might come out as a “K” or “X” and a “Q” might come out as a “Z.” Both Vlado and I believe this might have something to do with keyer timing, which is possible.
 Nonetheless, I’m confident this can be fixed with a firmware update.
 In addition, we worked my friend Mike (K8RAT) and while he had very positive comments about the CW tone in general, he did notice truncated elements following a TX recovery.
 He also noticed an occasional slight tone spike on the first element which seems to coincide with an audio pop we hear in the sidetone.
-Note: CommRadio is investigating, and has given this high priority––I’m hopeful they will sort this out soon.
+Note: CommRadio fixed this issue in a 2019 firmware update.
+Read our final review for details.

 Accident-proof ATU activation.
 As with the CR-1A receiver, most of the CTX-10’s features and options are controlled by accessing the menu system by pressing the volume control knob.
 To make ATU activation easy, CommRadio place the ATU function first in the menu––with one knob press, the ATU item appears, and with one more press the ATU activates and tries to find a match.
 Engaging the ATU, in my opinion, is just a little too easy.
 With two presses of the volume knob, the ATU engages––great, but I find this happening by accident simply by normal handling of the radio.
 Instead of two short presses to engage ATU, I feel it might be best when making one short then one long press.